natwoshoes/natwoshoes/README.md

 <br><br>
 <pre>
     📚 studying Computer Science at Wellesley College
-    💻 Current SWE Intern at NASA, prev SWE intern at a.i solutions ✨ Fun fact: My username is inspired by a nickname my younger brother called me.
+    💻 Current SWE intern at NASA, prev SWE intern at a.i solutions ✨ Fun fact: My username is inspired by a nickname my younger brother called me.